JetBrains/jetbrains_guide/sites/dotnet-guide/contents/tutorials/rider-profiling/dynamic-program-analysis/index.md

 It's a good idea to regularly do exploratory profiling of your applications.
 That takes time, and as a result, profiling is often only done after an application starts misbehaving, in production.

-Dynamic Program Analysis (or DPA) is an automatic memory profiler that runs in the background of Rider.
+Dynamic Program Analysis (or DPA) performs automatic analysis of memory and allocations, and runs in the background of Rider.
 It checks your application for various memory allocation issues, such as closures and allocations to large and small object heaps (LOH and SOH).

 Allocation data is collected automatically, with almost zero overhead, making DPA a useful tool to catch memory issues before pushing an application to production.